 Then Smash! and eat candy!

 I would say that using those rubber candy molds would be a fun project.
 You can get some at the Dollar Tree stores and then pour in plaster and let the plaster dry in the molds and then push them out and voila you have litter shapes or even "critters" depending on what molds you've used.
+They can then even paint them later if they want.

 You could also make handprints for the girls to paint and take home.
-Just pour the plaster into a deep styrofoam plate have them hold their hand in it until it sets up and they can paint them when they're dry. lI'd put a layer of plastic wrap over the plaster so no one gets too messy.
-Just like "baby" foot and hand prints.
+Just pour the plaster into a deep styrofoam plate have them hold their hand in it until it sets up and they can paint them when they're dry.

 I have a couple of ideas.
 One is sort of the same version as one above.

 First, making lady bugs.
 I mix the plaster of paris and put in plastic spoons.
 Let harden and slip off the spoon mold.
 Paint with red paint, let dry.
 Taking pencils with erasers, dip eraser end of pencil in black paint and make the spots.
+I would also if wanted spray some shiny shellac after paint dries.

 You could line paper plates with plastic and make stepping stones.
 Have handy lots of glass beads, marbles, bottle caps, plastic letters, plastic animals, and so on to decorate the tops.
-Concrete would be even better, but plaster will be enjoyable as a decoration, not stepped on, for a good long time.

 Adding to the plastic spoon craft, you can also make pins by sticking in a safety pin while it sets.
 Then, paint, decorate, personalize accordingly.